The signs were there. We just didn't know what to look for.

 Ludo

-Looking back, there were signs we did not fully connect - he was drinking more than normal, eating grass, and chewing on his feet.
-The biggest sign was his stool: it had turned pale, almost yellowish-grey.
-At the time, I did not think much of it because I had no idea what that color change could mean.
-I later learned that pale or clay-colored stool can be a sign of liver or bile duct problems - and the masses we found were on his liver.
-It made us realize how easy it is to miss early changes when you do not know what to look for.
+Looking back, there were signs we didn't fully connect.
+He was drinking more than normal.
+Eating grass.
+Chewing on his feet.
+But the biggest sign was his stool: it had turned pale, almost yellowish-grey.
+At the time, I brushed it off.
+I had no idea what that color change could mean.

 - Blood streaks, mucus, or pale stool can surface before outward symptoms.